Post-Contract Phase of Legal Agreements

 For a complete step-by-step of the contracting process, read the Contract Management 101 eBook.
 It is a quick review of contract terms and conditions, and the phases from pre-award to contract completion.
 It identifies who needs contracts and why, defines an effective contract, as well as the impact of accords.
 Consider it a first-step guide for members of the general counsel’s office, contract administration, and contracting officers.

 First, the parties have defined their needs, critical components, and key aspects of the agreement.
 Then, they outline the details.
 This was the pre-contract phase.
-Following that, an agreement was drafted, and terms of the contract are clearly laid out.
+Following that, an agreement was drafted, and the terms of the contract are clearly laid out.
 Finally, the parties negotiated, signed and settled the various details.
-Only after this does the third contract management phase come into play - the post-contract phase.
+Only after this does the third contract management phase comes into play – the post-contract phase.
 This begins once the parties have had their teams meet.
 Consequently, it is about performance monitoring, quality assurance, remedies, and keeping up contract documentation.

+The post-contract phase is all about reviewing. monitoring and auditing.
 Following contract sign off comes the compliance and evaluation phase.
 Compliance teams need to ensure all conditions of the agreement are met for the quality expectations of both parties.

 Now, just because a contract is signed off, does not mean all aspects are settled and negotiations end.
 In fact, there is often the need for changes resulting from unforeseen situations.
 This post-contract phase detailing, follow-up, and renegotiation, best explains the idea of contract lifecycle management (CLM).
 Also, some contracts stagnate after the deal.
 But, most active contracts become a ‘living – breathing’ item that meanders, changes, and evolves.